Christlu89/Christlu89.github.io/README.md

-# This page contains the collections by Christlu
+# This page contains the collections by Christ
 ## The collections can divide into three parts as below
 ## 1.Independent study
 ## 2.Machine learning teaching materials